 Virtually every US citizen is required to file a Form 1040 tax return every year regardless of where they live.
 Whether you live in Tampa or Tokyo, you still have to report your income to Uncle Sam if it exceeds certain thresholds.

 So what are those thresholds?
 That depends on your age and filing status.
-See the table below for the minimum income to file.
+See the table below for the minimum income to file for 2022.
 (All amounts refer to traditional employment income.)

 |Filing Status||Minimum Income if Under 65||Minimum Income if 65 or Older|

 |Married filing jointly||$25,100||$27,800|